confluentinc/ksql/design-proposals/klip-33-key-format.md

 config shipped with ccloud and on-prem releases has `ksql.persistence.default.format.key` set to `KAFKA`.

 Assuming the default key format is set, existing SQL will run unchanged.
+The ksqlDB release will include this property set.

 ### Future multi-column key work